 any available podcasts.
 Use Menu > Update Feed

-or start the update from
+or start the update by selecting

-the Feeds View
+button on the Feeds View

 any new podcasts.

 BeyondPod offers 2 different algorithms for downloading podcast episodes.
 (You can

 select the desired algorithm in the "Feed Podcast Episodes" dropdown of the Feed

 - "Download Newest Episodes" - This algorithm is designed to always give you the